 Indirect lighting strike

 Step Procedure

 1 Inspect the condition of the engine.

 2 Inspect the mechanical actuation systems in the engine.

-3 Inspect the harness.
+3 Inspect the electrical wiring and components.

 4 Crank the engine and check that it rotates freely.

 5 Perform an engine test run.

 6 Inspect FUSE BOX.